 The Benefits of Walking for 30 Minutes a Day

-Plenty of people aren’t aware of the many heath benefits of walking, nor that it is one of the best daily exercises out there.
-One study found that 40% of adults don’t walk at all, and this percentage is increasing as technology makes our day-to-day lives ever more simple, but less healthy.
+Plenty of people aren’t aware of the many heath benefits of walking, or that it is one of the best daily exercises out there.
+Unfortunately, many adults don’t walk at all, and this percentage is increasing as technology makes our day-to-day lives ever more simple, but less healthy.

 Want to know more about the benefits of walking just 30 minutes a day?
 Then keep reading!